National Student Council Officers | National Student Council State Representatives

 Sioux Falls, SD

-I’m a sophomore at Lincoln High School in Sioux Falls, SD, and I’m vice president of communications.
-Living in a rural state, I’ve witnessed how limited infrastructure creates barriers between students and opportunities.
+Chris is a sophomore at Lincoln High School in Sioux Falls, SD.
+Living in a rural state, he’s witnessed how limited infrastructure creates barriers between students and opportunities.
 The problem isn’t a lack of opportunities; it’s the missing foundation for connecting students to them.

-As my school’s student council publicist, I have transformed this challenge into impact.
-By redesigning our communication strategy through engaging graphics, videos, and targeted outreach, we have achieved record-high attendance at school events and unprecedented student involvement in community initiatives.
-More importantly, we have broken down the stigma that often prevents students from stepping into leadership roles in smaller communities.
+As his school’s student council publicist, he has transformed this challenge into impact.
+By redesigning their communication strategy through engaging graphics, videos, and targeted outreach, his council has achieved record-high attendance at school events and unprecedented student involvement in community initiatives.
+More importantly, they have broken down the stigma that often prevents students from stepping into leadership roles in smaller communities.

-This success drove me to expand my impact through Encore Music, a high school music initiative that connects high school musicians with middle school students for free private lessons.
-Through strategic communication and outreach across multiple school districts, we’ve grown from a small volunteer group to more than 30 student mentors serving more than 50 developing musicians, demonstrating how effective communication can expand access to opportunities.
+This success drove him to expand his impact through Encore Music, a high school music initiative that connects high school musicians with middle school students for free private lessons.
+Through strategic communication and outreach across multiple school districts, they’ve grown from a small volunteer group to more than 30 student mentors serving more than 50 developing musicians, demonstrating how effective communication can expand access to opportunities.

-I envision a National Student Council that bridges gaps through innovative communication strategies, ensuring every student, regardless of location or resources, can access the opportunities they deserve.
-By leveraging my experience in breaking down communication barriers and my perspective from an underrepresented state, I will build a more connected and accessible future for student leadership nationwide.
+He envisions a National Student Council that bridges gaps through innovative communication strategies, ensuring every student, regardless of location or resources, can access the opportunities they deserve.
+By leveraging his experience in breaking down communication barriers and his perspective from an underrepresented state, he will build a more connected and accessible future for student leadership nationwide.

 Molly Kaldahl